-Our Dogs behavior was very similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming yellow jackets.
+Our Dogs behavior was remarkably similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming yellow jacket.
 Or as we call them in California, meat bees.

-The swarming and stinging occurs because we have inadvertently disturbed a nest by accidentally stepping upon or walking onto it.
-When hornets are disturbed they become very agitated and immediately attack with ferocious intensity!
+The swarming and stinging occur because we have inadvertently disturbed a nest by accidentally stepping upon or walking onto it.
+When hornets are disturbed, they become very agitated and immediately attack with ferocious intensity!